 Definition of ÓNICE

-The Romans attributed to them qualities as a good luck charm and to presage misfortunes.
-It also drives away sexual instincts and acts on negative forces.
+- The Romans attributed qualities to them as a good luck charm and to herald misfortune.
+They also said that it drives away sexual instincts and acts on negative forces.